 Well…maybe not definitely.

 Okay, in reality the secret ingredient is definitely not eye of newt…nor is it even secret.

-DEsign, Color values, Idea, Drawing, Edges.
+DEsign, Color values, Idea, Drawing, Edges and Simplify.

 Look at my drawing above.

 It’s just one of the drawings I’ve included in my Mastering Proportion and Learning to Draw program.

 And I included this drawing and others for one specific reason.

 I wanted to show aspiring artists different ways to think creatively at the same time they are learning to draw the subject of their art accurately.